Autotelic Agents with Intrinsically Motivated Goal-Conditioned Reinforcement Learning: a Short Survey

-\paragraph{Evaluation} It is often straightforward to evaluate externally motivated agents as the set of possible interactions is known in advance.
-One can, for instance, easily measure generalization by computing the agent's success rate on a held-out set of testing goals.
-Similarly, exploration can be estimated by several metrics such as the count of task-specific state visitations.
-In contrast, intrinsically motivated agents evolve in open-ended environments and learn to represent and form their own set of skills.
-In this context, the space of possible behaviors might quickly become intractable for the experimenter, which is maybe the most interesting feature of such agents.
+Evaluating agents is often trivial in reinforcement learning.
+Agents are trained to maximize one or several pre-coded reward functions\,---\,the set of possible interactions is known in advance.
+One can measure generalization abilities by computing the agent's success rate on a held-out set of testing goals.
+One can measure exploration abilities via several metrics such as the count of task-specific state visitations.

+In contrast, autotelic agents evolve in open-ended environments and learn to represent and form their own set of skills.
+In this context, the space of possible behaviors might quickly become intractable for the experimenter, which is perhaps the most interesting feature of such agents.
 For these reasons, designing evaluation protocols is not trivial.

-\paragraph{}Interestingly, the question of how to evaluate intrinsically motivated agents is quite similar to the question of how to evaluate self-supervised learning systems such as Generative Adversarial Networks (\gan) \citep{goodfellow2014generative} or self-supervised language models \citep{devlin2019bert,brown2020language}.
+The evaluation of such systems raises similar difficulties as the evaluation of task-agnostic content generation systems like Generative Adversarial Networks (\gan) \shortcite{goodfellow2014generative} or self-supervised language models \shortcite{devlin2019bert,brown2020language}.